Skip to content

 This definition has been derived from Newton’s first law of motion which states that a body remains in the state of rest or uniform motion in a straight line unless it is compelled by some external force to change its state.
 This law tells us the change in two different states of a body i.e. REST and UNIFORM MOTION.

-First part of law which talks about the change of state from rest is a matter of common observation that the things at rest will not move unless some force is applied on them.
+First part of law of forces which talks about the change of state from rest is a matter of common observation that the things at rest will not move unless some force is applied on them.

 Second part of law talks about change of state of uniform motion of a body.
 Bodies once set in motion and moving force withdrawn stops after some time due to force of friction.
 If this force of friction would not have been there, the bodies moving in straight line will keep on moving forever.